Top 10 best starting hands in Texas Hold'em Poker!

 This is the only non-picture card in the top best starting hands in poker.
 Also known as ‘dimes’, you can win even without this card appearing on the flop.
 Some players believe the pair of a suited King-Jack is stronger than 10-10.

-After going through the above article, you are now more than ready to try your hand at Texas hold'em.
+After going through the above article, you are now more than ready to try your top 10 poker starting hands at Texas hold'em.
 Remember that with some practise, you can become a poker champ in no time!

 With the knowledge of these best starting hands in poker, there’s no reason to wait!
 Download the GetMega Poker app and start playing with all of your friends now!